Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 The complete working example of concurrent merge-sort is in the file [MergesortSpec.scala](https://github.com/winitzki/joinrun-scala/blob/master/benchmark/src/test/scala/code/winitzki/benchmark/MergesortSpec.scala).

-# Limitations of Join Calculus
+# Limitations of Join Calculus (and how to overcome them)

 While designing the “abstract chemistry” for our application, we need to keep in mind certain limitations of Join Calculus.